MicrosoftDocs/windows-dev-docs/uwp/xbox-apps/development-environment-setup.md

 1. Make sure your development PC is on the same local network as the target Xbox One console.
 Typically, this means they should use the same router and be on the same subnet.
 A wired network connection is recommended.

 2. Ensure that your Xbox One console is in Developer Mode.
-For more information, see [Xbox One Developer Mode activation](devkit-activation.md).
+For more information, see [Xbox Developer Mode activation](devkit-activation.md).

 3. Decide the programming language that you want to use for your UWP app.